cyber-chris/blog/content/books/_index.md

 The following are books I do not own, rather than my actual reading list.

-- Hackers: Heroes of the Computer Revolution --- Steven Levy
 - Childhood's End --- Arthur C. Clarke
 - Thinking Physics --- Lewis Carroll Epstein, Paul G. Hewitt
 - The Maniac